dittakavinv/DS_ML_QuickStart/5. Machine Learning/Introduction/README.md

 2. Scroll down and you will find a section called Introduction to Statistical Learning
 3. Go through the lectures in the prescribed sequence.

 Another reading material that I would highly recommend is Python Data Science Handbook.
-It covers all important topics in a very comprehensive way with examples.
+It covers all important topics in a very comprehensive way with examples.<br>
 Link: https://jakevdp.github.io/PythonDataScienceHandbook/